icure/medtech-docs/sdks/how-to/how-to-manage-users.md

 ## Filtering users

-To filter users, you can use the `filterUsers` method on the `userApi`.
+To filter users, you can use the `filterBy` method on the `userApi`.

 The following filters are available:
 * Filtering on a collection of ids